Code-Explode-Studios/Unity-Camera-Gizmo-Utility/README.md

 Persistent Frustum:** Draws the camera frustum even when the camera is not selected.

 ## Installation
-1. Create a folder named `Editor` in your Unity Project.
+1. Import this project in your Unity Project.
-2. Drop `CameraGizmoExtension.cs` and `CAMERA GIZMO.fbx` into that folder.
-3. The script will automatically find the mesh and apply it to all cameras in the scene.
+2. The script will automatically find the mesh and apply it to all cameras in the scene.

 ## Customization
 You can adjust the following static variables in the script: